 Students explore innovative methods and means of creating original, electronically generated artwork using digital and other new contemporary media tools, while building upon traditional art concepts and processes.
 Students build a visual digital portfolio throughout the course.
 Careers in the field of digital media are introduced.
-Students are responsible for the cost of materials used in products they take home.
 A course fee is required.